 How to apply

-If you wish to apply for the departmental bursary competition you need to complete the relevant online application form on the programme page: MPhil/PhD in Education or MPhil/PhD in Art Practice and Learning.
+If you wish to apply for the departmental bursary competition you need first to apply to the department for a place on the MPhil/PhD in Education or MPhil/PhD in Art Practice and Learning.

-In addition, you need to send by email to Marcus Aitken (Marcus.firstname.lastname@example.org) the following:
+In addition, you need to email Dr Vally Lytra v.lytra(@gold.ac.uk) the following:

 - a copy of your research proposal

 All prospective students need first to apply to the Department for a place on the MPhil/PhD in Education.
-Shortlisted candidates will be invited for an interview.
-Candidates shortlisted for a SeNSS scholarship after the interview will be invited to complete a SeNSS application.
-The new bursary dates will be announced on this page in early November along with the deadlines.
+Shortlisted candidates will be invited to a remote interview.

 Guidelines for writing an outline research proposal